 The 6 levels of HTML heading tags are h1, h2, h3, h4, h5, h6.
 The headings follow a hierarchy.
 The H1 tag is the highest/most important level and H6 is the least.

 Summing It Up

-Many SEOs fail when they treat their H1s as small or inconsequential piece of code, but you know better.
-Having a strong header is one of the easiest (and cheapest) ways to see a real boost in your search engine ranking.
+Many SEOs fail when they treat their H1s as a small or inconsequential piece of code.
+Now, you know better.
+Having a strong header is an easy (and cheap) way to win yourself a real boost in your SERP.